bedathur/Data4ML/README.md

 ## We may pick up papers from : https://github.com/subeeshvasu/Awesome-Learning-with-Label-Noise

 5. We can draw some ideas from this paper.
-N Peinelt, Aiming beyond the Obvious: Identifying Non-Obvious Cases in Semantic Similarity Datasets, ACL 2019.
+Aiming beyond the Obvious: Identifying Non-Obvious Cases in Semantic Similarity Datasets, ACL 2019.